rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 We add this state to the `chart[0]` to start the parse.
 Note that the term after dot is `<A>`, which will need to be recursively inserted to the column.
 We will see how to do that later.

+*Note:* Here, we assume that a single expansion rule `alt` is being passed in.
+This is the traditional implementation.
+We handle multiple expansion rules for start symbol by using multiple charts.
+Another way to handle multiple expansion rules for the start symbol is to seed *all* expansion rules into the chart at `column 0`.
+We will have to then take care of that difference while building parse trees.
+For now, we go with the implementation closest to traditional implementation.

 <!--
 ############